-Factors affecting Economics growth in developing countries
+Factors affecting economic growth in developing countries

 - Levels of infrastructure – e.g. transport and communication

-Economic Growth without Development
+Economic growth without development

 It is possible to have economic growth without development. i.e. an increase in GDP, but most people don’t see any actual improvements in living standards.
 This could occur due to:

 - Economic growth may only benefit a small % of the population.
 For example, if a country produces more oil, it will see an increase in GDP.
 However, it is possible, that this oil is only owned by one firm, and therefore, the average worker doesn’t really benefit.

 - Environmental problems.
 Producing toxic chemicals will lead to an increase in real GDP.
-However, without proper regulation it can also lead to environmental and health problems.
+However, without proper regulation, it can also lead to environmental and health problems.
 This is an example of where growth leads to a decline in living standards for many.

 - Congestion.
 Economic growth can cause an increase in congestion.
 This means people will spend longer in traffic jams.
 GDP may increase but they have lower living standards because they spend more time in traffic jams.

 - Production not consumed.
-If a state owned industry increases output, this is reflected in an increase in GDP.
+If a state-owned industry increases output, this is reflected in an increase in GDP.
 However, if the output is not used by anyone then it causes no actual increase in living standards.

 - Military spending.
 A country may increase GDP by spending more on military goods.
 However, if this is at the expense of health care and education it can lead to lower living standards.